htmlcsstoimage/docs/guides/external-css-and-fonts.md

 }
 ```

 Your font will need proper CORS headers set for this to work.
-To test it, visit [test-cors.org](https://www.test-cors.org) and paste in your font link.
+To test it, visit [CORS Tester](https://cors-test.codehappy.dev/) and paste in your font link.

 If it does not work, check that you have the following header set on your server.